-The resort also has a small spa offering traditional Javanese massage, relaxation massage, masks and scrubs.
+The resort also has a new spa offering traditional Javanese massage, relaxation massage, masks and scrubs.

 This is a small group trip and we expect it to fill quickly.
 Your spot is reserved with your deposit.
 Contact Ben below for deposit instructions.

 There will be a guide from Ben's team on each trip.

 June 6-20 - Trip full, but you can be on a waitlist.
 June 27 - July 11 - Trip full, but you can be on a waitlist.

-July 4-18 - Available.
+July 4-18 - One double occupancy room available.

 $4,585 US per person (Twin/Double Share)